slott56/navtools/docs/_build/html/_sources/navigation.rst.txt

 ###############################################################
-Navigation Calculations Module
+:mod:`navtools.navigation` -- Navigation Calculations Module
 ###############################################################
 .. include:: <isonum.txt>

-The :mod:`navigation` module computes range and bearing between two points.
+The :py:mod:`navtools.navigation` module computes range and bearing between two points.
-It leverages the :mod:`igrf11` module to compute compass bearing from true bearing.
+It leverages the :py:mod:`navtools.igrf11` module to compute compass bearing from true bearing.

-See the Aviation Formulary: http://edwilliams.org/avform147.htm
+See the Aviation Formulary: http://edwilliams.org/avform147.htm for a number of useful formulae and examples.

-Also see http://www.movable-type.co.uk/scripts/latlong.html, |copy| 2002-2010 Chris Veness
+Also see http://www.movable-type.co.uk/scripts/latlong.html, |copy| 2002-2010 Chris Veness.

 ..  _`calc.range_bearing`: